An asymptotic Peskun ordering and its application to lifted samplers: Numerical experiments

-The data are modelled using the usual linear regression with normal errors.
+The data are modelled using a linear regression with normal errors.
 Here we set the prior distribution of the regression coefficients and scaling of the errors to be, conditionally on a model, the non-informative Jeffreys prior.
-It is proved in \cite{gagnon2019RJ} that a simple modification to the uniform prior on the model random variable (represented here by $\mathbf{X}$) prevents the Jeffreys--Lindley \citep{lindley1957paradox, jeffreys1967prob} paradox from arising.
-With the resulting likelihood function and prior density on the parameters, the latter can be integrated out.
-It is thus possible to evaluate the exact marginal posterior probability of any of the $2^{15} = $ 32,768 models, up to a normalising constants.
-This allows us to implement the MH sampler with the locally informed proposal distribution of \cite{zanella2019informed} and its lifted counterparts (\autoref{algo1} and \autoref{algo2} with $\rho_{\nu}^*$ \eqref{eqn_rho_star}).
-In the previous statistical studies, it was noticed that the mass is diffused over several models, so that we expect the lifted chains to exhibit persistent movement (as seen in \autoref{fig_traces}) and to perform well.
-To simplify the presentation, we do not show the performance of the uniform samplers because, as in the previous section, it is very poor.
+It can be shown (analogously to in \cite{gagnon2017PCR} in a context of principal component regression) that a simple modification to the uniform prior on the model indicator, represented here by $\mathbf{X}$, yields a consistent model selection procedure, thus effectively preventing the Jeffreys--Lindley \citep{lindley1957paradox, jeffreys1967prob} paradox from arising.
+The likelihood function and prior density on the parameters allows for the latter to be integrated out.
+It is thus possible to evaluate the exact marginal posterior probability of any of the $2^{15} = $ 32,768 models, up to a normalizing constant.
+We are consequently able to implement the MH sampler with the Barker locally-balanced proposal distribution of \cite{zanella2019informed} and its lifted counterparts, namely \autoref{algo1} and \autoref{algo2} with $\rho_{\nu}^*$ \eqref{eqn_rho_star}, to sample from $\pi$, which is, in this context, a posterior model distribution.
+In the previous statistical studies (such as in \cite{raftery1997bayesian}), it was noticed that for many models, the mass varies smoothly; the mass in fact concentrates on the resulting subset of the state-space and does not vary too much from a directional neighbourhood to another on the subset.
+As with the Ising-model example, this suggests the existence of a subset $\tXset_n$ defined as in \eqref{eq:subset_loc} with a significant size and an order on the asymptotic variances of some functions between lifted samplers and MH ones.
+Lifted samplers indeed outperform MH ones in this example.
+In particular, the locally-balanced lifted chains exhibit persistent movement, as seen in \autoref{fig_traces}.
+We do not show the performance of the uniform samplers because, as in the previous section, it is very poor.